AdobeDocs/commerce-webapi/src/pages/rest/modules/import/index.md

 }
 ```

-Import JSON API does not create attributes automatically.
+The Import JSON API does not create attributes automatically.
 You need to create attributes manually before importing data.
 For more information, see [Create attributes](https://devdocs.magento.com/guides/v2.4/extension-dev-guide/attributes.html#create-attributes).

 **Payload (Advanced Pricing):**